lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 JJB Verify Upstream Global JJB
 ------------------------------

-Runs ``jenkins-jobs test`` to validate JJB syntax for upstream global-jjb patches.
+Runs ``jenkins-jobs test`` to verify JJB syntax for upstream global-jjb patches.
 This job is useful to notify upstream that they may be breaking project level jobs.